albaraasalem/imageresizing/README.md

 # How it works
 This php file processes images by acquiring their id number and checking their dimenions.
 If either the height, width or both are under 500px, then we must add a white border around the image enough so that it meets the 500x500px requirement.
+For the images that are already greater than or equal to the required dimensions, no modifications are done to them.